KyawLinnKhant/FC-Barcelona-Matches-Prediction-ML/README.md

 ## 3. Key Findings & Insights

-*
-**Home Advantage**: Match outcomes are highly influenced by venue, with a 44.6% win rate at home versus 27.9% away.
+* Home Advantage: Match outcomes are highly influenced by venue, with a 44.6% win rate at home versus 27.9% away.

-*
-**Top Team Performance**: Real Madrid maintained the highest win rate (67.6%) during the study period, followed by Barcelona (65.7%).
+* Top Team Performance: Real Madrid maintained the highest win rate (67.6%) during the study period, followed by Barcelona (65.7%).

-*
-**Goal Correlation**: Expected Goals (xG) show a positive relationship () with actual goals scored.
+* Goal Correlation: Expected Goals (xG) show a positive relationship () with actual goals scored.

-*
-**Attendance Trends**: Sunday matches recorded the highest average attendance at approximately 32,400.
+* Attendance Trends: Sunday matches recorded the highest average attendance at approximately 32,400.

-*
-**Possession**: Winning teams averaged 51.2% possession, while losing teams averaged 48.8%, suggesting that pure possession is not the sole driver of victory.
+* Possession: Winning teams averaged 51.2% possession, while losing teams averaged 48.8%, suggesting that pure possession is not the sole driver of victory.